Sequoyah's Nurse Information

 Sequoyah's School Nurse

-If you have a question or topic you would like to discuss, please do not hesitate to contact Mrs. Mace
+If you have a question or topic you would like to discuss, please do not hesitate to contact the school nurse.

 To meet state requirements we are required to provide yearly information about Meningococcal Disease which is located on our district website under the Parents tab in the Health Services section.